TaherMustansir1929/PF-Lab-Project-25/src/ui/ui.md

 ## Main prompt

+You are an expert UI developer in C programming language.
+You excel at creating responsive, interactive and appealing UI applications using the gtk framework in C language.
 Create a gtk application in C language (you may use gtk3 or gtk4 depending on which one you can work on better).
-It is a basic Learning Management System which generates MCQs based on user specified topics.
+It will be a basic Learning Management System which generates MCQs based on user specified topics.
 Alongside MCQ generation it also provides a student profile analyzer page.

 ## App details